Sjafruddin Prawiranegara

 Following the Roem–Van Roijen Agreement – which he had opposed – Sjafruddin returned his governing mandate to Sukarno in July 1949.
 With Indonesia now independent, he was first appointed deputy prime minister, then reappointed as finance minister until 1951.
 One of the party's leaders and its most prominent economic policymaker, he maintained a conservative approach to government budgets and established a foreign exchange certificate system.
 In order to reduce the money supply and curb inflation, he formulated the "Sjafruddin Cut" policy which involves physically cutting Dutch-issued banknotes in half.
 He then became the first governor of Bank Indonesia, where his general accommodative approach to foreign capital and opposition to nationalization caused tensions with the Sukarno government and economists such as Sumitro Djojohadikusumo.

 A pragmatic policymaker, he espoused religious socialism and based his views on a liberal Islamic interpretation and was a staunch opponent of communism.
 His opposition to Sukarno's Guided Democracy along with Dutch–Indonesian tensions caused a significant split between Sjafruddin and the Sukarno government.
 Escaping to Sumatra, he made contacts with dissident army officers and began openly criticizing the government.
 While initially reluctant to spark a civil war, in February 1958 he became leader of the Revolutionary Government of the Republic of Indonesia in West Sumatra.
-The rebellion was soon defeated, and after three years of guerilla warfare Sjafruddin surrendered to the government in 1961.
+The rebellion was soon defeated, and after three years of guerrilla warfare Sjafruddin surrendered to the government in 1961.
 Imprisoned until 1966, once released he became a vocal critic of the New Order government for its corruption and imposition of the principle of Pancasila to religious and social organizations until his death in 1989.
 Despite opposition from the armed forces, he was declared a National Hero of Indonesia in 2011.